Land Rover Defender (L663)

-The Land Rover Defender is a four-wheel-drive off-road SUV from British automotive company Jaguar Land Rover.
-The car was launched on 10 September 2019 at the Frankfurt Motor Show.
+The Land Rover Defender is a four-wheel-drive off-road luxury 4x4 from British automotive company Jaguar Land Rover.
+The vehicle was launched on 10 September 2019 at the Frankfurt Motor Show.
 It is significant for being the first all-new version of the Defender, breaking the engineering lineage with its predecessor, a descendant of the original Series Land Rovers of 1948.
 The unibody-based Defender is aimed at a more upmarket segment than its predecessor.

+The L663 Defender is available in three body length options, marketed as the Defender 90 (3-door), Defender 110 (5-door) and Defender 130 (5-door with extended rear overhang for three-row seating).